dormakaba Modern Slavery Statement 2020/21

 The company applies a comprehensive self-assessment for all potential new suppliers as part of the supplier qualification process.
 This general self-assessment includes basic sustainability elements, such as management practice related to social benefits, formal employee suggestion programs, and environmental management systems.

 In addition, dormakaba has categorized its supply chain based on sustainability risk factors on a country-level, procurement spend, and material content of the goods purchased.
 Based on this categorization, suppliers are invited to participate in an off-site assessment covering 21 sustainability criteria across four themes (environment, labor and human rights, ethics, sustainable procurement) conducted by a leading provider for monitoring sustainability in global supply chains called EcoVadis.
-In the financial year 2019/20, dormakaba was able to scale up efforts and increase the number of invited suppliers substantially, having invited 475 suppliers to join the assessment (versus 123 invited suppliers in the previous financial year).
+In the financial year 2020/21, dormakaba invited around 450 suppliers to participate in the assessment.
+We saw substantial improvements in the participation rate, with 146 suppliers joining the assessment versus 86 in the previous reporting year.
+Of the 146 assessed suppliers, 37% achieved a bronze, silver or gold rating by EcoVadis, considered as moderate or advanced performance.
+However, the majority of assessed suppliers (55%) had only partial performance, with an additional 8% considered to have insufficient performance.
+Improvement plans for 45 suppliers were requested.

 To examine our suppliers’ situation on-site, dormakaba also developed a standard audit questionnaire that contains topics related to quality system management.
 Among these, sustainability topics such as internal Code of Conducts, the dormakaba SCoC, and labor, health and safety and environmental standards are checked.
 Auditors are asked to check documentation on-site related to: